steftastan/bTest/README.md

-# BEHAVIOR INTERACTIVE TECH test
+# BEHAVIOR INTERACTIVE TECH TEST
 ## Installation Steps

 ### Are you creating this Node.js app from scratch?
 Then please follow these steps.